kristapsdz/lowdown/mdoc.md

 Sections without content should be left blank.

-The following sections show specific ways to fill in some special sections.
+The following sections show specific ways to fill in some special sections using Markdown.

 ## NAME